folio-org/mod-template-engine/README.md

 ### Dockerfile
-Since version `1.8.0` the module contains functionality for barcode image generation, which relies on system font configuration not found in Alpine-based Docker image currently used for module delivery.
-This missing dependency is installed by adding following instructions to Dockerfile:
+Since version `1.8.0` the module contains functionality for barcode image generation, which relies on system font configuration not found in all Alpine-based Docker images.
+This dependency is installed if missing by adding following instructions to Dockerfile:
 ```
 USER root

+RUN apk upgrade \
-RUN apk add --no-cache ttf-dejavu
+ && apk add \
+      fontconfig \
+      ttf-dejavu \
+ && rm -rf /var/cache/apk/*

 USER folio
 ```
 Introduction of this new dependency affects this particular Docker image only and should not